MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 # Glossary of terms for Dynamics 365 Guides

-When you're working with Dynamics 365 Guides, you may find this glossary of terms helpful.
+When you're working with Microsoft Dynamics 365 Guides, you may find this glossary of terms helpful.

 ## Air tap
 Air tap is a type of gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).